Please scroll down to find the grade level you are looking for or click here for a printable list.

 3.LS4: Biological Change: Unity and Diversity

-2) Infer that plant and animal adaptations help them survive in land and aquatic biomes.
+1) Use evidence to explain the cause and effect relationship between a naturally changing habitat and how well an organism survives.
+Infer that plant and animal adaptations help them survive in land and aquatic biomes.

 3.ESS2: Earth’s Systems